yannickl88/blog-articles/drafts/service-decoration-in-practice.md

 ```
 And done!
 The repository is now using caching to load products.
 No changes had to made to the old code or even the old services definitions.
 All we did was add.

+As seen in the example, the `CachedProductRepository` still provides all the functionality of the Doctrine `ProductRepository`.
+Moreover, it does not duplicate the code but reuses the `ProductRepository` to do so.
+Responsibilities of these classes are well defined.
+This is usually a good sign that it can be unit tested with ease.

 ## Even more decoration

 At some point you decide you want to start functional testing your applications.
-But all those caches and database dependencies are hard to work around.
+[Symfony provides the `WebTestCase`][symfony-functional-tests] which can be used for functional testing.
+However, all those caches and database dependencies are hard to work around.
 A solution would be to create an array implementation of the `ProductRepositoryInterface` and use that for testing.

 An implementation can look like:
 ```php